 At this point there should be two license files in the License Manager's folder (C:\ExtendSimFloatingLicenseServer): extendsim.lic (for Pro) and extendsimART.lic (for ART).
 If you open those files you can see the Activation Key for each product; exprv10fla is the internal name for ART and exprv10fl is the internal name for Pro.

-At that point, all Clients will have a license file with the same name, whether they have Pro or ART installed.
+At that point, all Clients who have Pro or ART installed will have a license file with the same name (extendsim.lic) in their Documents/ExtendSim10 product folder.
+If they have both Pro and ART installed, each Documents/ExtendSim10 product folder will have its own extendsim.lic license.
 You can tell which product the license file is for by opening it and looking at the Activation Key and/or the internal product name.

 Note 1: Whether managed by the same License Manager or not, you cannot run ExtendSim Pro and ExtendSim ART on the same Client device at the same time.